 During the registration process, the Student-Access-Key will automatically link the student to their instructor and give them access to the tutorials and/or tests.
 Once you have your Student-Access-Key, complete the registration process following the steps listed below.
 Student Registration Steps:

 - Access the EDGT website at (http://www.edgt.com/ ).

 - Click on the link "register now" on the left-hand side of the EDGT home page.

 Click on the radio button in front of the statement "I am a student."

-Review your class information (NURS 3400 Spring 2013 Bennett) or (NURS 3400 Spring 2013 Jensen).
+Review your class information (NURS 3400 Fall 2013 Bennett) or (NURS 3400 Fall 2013 Jensen).
 If the information listed does not look familiar to you, use the back button to verify or change the information you entered.
 If your class information is correct, click on next to continue.